Ryan-B1yth/be-mindful/README.md

  ![Yoga page](assets/images/yoga-page.PNG)

- - THe yoga page has various information from history to practicing.
+ - The yoga page has various information from history to practicing.
 Images to the side provide context and follow the design motif of the site.
+Links found in the text navigate to pages with specific information relevant to the paragraph.

 ### Nature page